Trump loyalist gets Defense post as Senate nomination stalls

-WASHINGTON (AP) — Democratic leaders of congressional defense committees are condemning President Donald Trump’s appointment of a former general and staunch loyalist to a senior Pentagon job just days after it became clear that getting his nomination confirmed by the Senate to a higher post would be difficult if not doomed.
+WASHINGTON (AP) — Democrats are condemning President Donald Trump’s appointing of a staunch loyalist to a senior Pentagon job after it became clear that getting the retired general confirmed to a higher post would be difficult if not impossible.

 Trump appointed retired Brig.
 Gen. Anthony Tata to a job performing the duties of the deputy undersecretary for defense policy, amid ongoing furor over offensive remarks Tata made, including about Islam.
 Last week the Senate canceled a hearing on Tata’s nomination to become defense undersecretary for policy, the third-highest civilian post at the Pentagon.